2012 Welikada prison riot: Riot

 The prison was surrounded by the police and roads leading to the prison were closed at 5.45 pm.
 At around this time the prisoners broke into the prison's armouries and took arms including assault rifles.
 At around 6.15 pm five prisoners broke out of the prison and tried to escape on a trishaw.
 They opened fire at the STF who returned fire killing four of the prisoners.
 Over the next half an hour there was heavy gunfights between the prisoners in the prison and the authorities outside.
 There was a power cut in the area at 6.25 pm which added more confusion to the situation.
 The authorities tried to storm the prison several times but had to withdraw after coming under fire from the prisoners.
 The army was called in, bringing with it an armoured car.
-The authorities had then planned to storm the prison at 8 pm but this had to be postponed due heavy rains.
+The authorities had then planned to storm the prison at 8 pm but this had to be postponed due to heavy rain.
 Eventually, at 2 am, the STF stormed the prison and took full control of the prison.

 27 people, all prisoners, had been killed and 40 injured (20 prisoners, 13 STF, four soldiers, one prison guard and two others).
 Eyewitnesses, human rights groups and opposition politicians have alleged that some of the dead prisoners had been executed.
-A number of prisoners also escaped but most had been recaptured.
+A number of prisoners also escaped but most were recaptured.

 The prisoners may have had inside help – it's alleged that some prison guards had been selling contraband items to the prisoners and they weren't happy that the STF had been brought in to assist with the searches.